 Our policies and procedures are continuously reviewed in consultation with our Evidence-Based Medicine Advisory Group.
 Members of this group include Dr. Gordon Guyatt and Dr. Roman Jaeschke from McMaster University, Dr. Holger Schünemann from the Italian National Cancer Institute in Rome/McMaster University, and Dr. Yngve Falck-Ytter from Case Western Reserve University.

-Our community of over 5,100 physicians read, summarize, and incorporate clinical information from multiple sources, including hand-searching over 450 medical journals.
+Our community of more than 6,500 physicians read, summarize, and incorporate clinical information from multiple sources, including hand-searching over 440 medical journals.